humbledevs/humbledevs/about.md

 title: About Humble
 ---

-Humble is a team of experienced developers distributed across globe working remotely.
+Humble is a team of experienced developers distributed across globe.
 We are enthusiastic about exploring technologies, learning and about team work.

-You can hire us for mobile development requirement in React Native or Web development in React.
+We have expertise in a wide range of technologies - JavaScript, ReasonML, ClojureScript, JAVA, Scala, GO.
+Our preferred technology stack for development is mobile development in React Native or web development in React.
+You can hire us for React Native or React related projects.

-Find us on [GitHub](https://github.com/humbledevs) or [Mail](mailto:robinnagpal.tiet@gmail.com) us.
+Find us on [GitHub](https://github.com/humbledevs) or [Mail](mailto:jyotipuri@gmail.com) us.